moveeleven-data/kardiaflow/notebooks_databricks/claims_providers/README.md

 databricks secrets create-scope kardia --initial-manage-principal "users" --profile adb-1962984722680540 databricks secrets put-secret kardia pg_pw --string-value demo123 --profile adb-1962984722680540

-2. Start the cluster without any init script or environment variables.
+2. Edit the cluster settings.
+Attach the start_postgres.sh init script in the utilies folder.
+Set the environment variable POSTGRES_PW={{secrets/kardia/pg_pw}}.
+Restart the cluster.
+This installs and starts PostgreSQL inside the driver and sets the postgres password using the resolved secret value.

 3. Ensure the test files were added to DBFS and run `99_bootstrap_raw_dirs_and_files.ipynb`.
 This creates the raw input directory and verifies that providers_10.csv and claims_10.avro are uploaded to /FileStore/tables/.
 It also copies the Avro file into the streaming watch folder.

-4. Edit the cluster settings.
-Attach the start_postgres.sh init script in the utilies folder.
-Set the environment variable POSTGRES_PW={{secrets/kardia/pg_pw}}.

-5. Restart the cluster.
-This installs and starts PostgreSQL inside the driver and sets the postgres password using the resolved secret value.

-6. Run `99_seed_providers_postgres.ipynb`.
+4. Run `99_seed_providers_postgres.ipynb`.
 Waits for PostgreSQL to come online, loads providers_10.csv into Spark, and writes to a providers table in the embedded Postgres database.
 Reads password via dbutils.secrets.get("kardia", "pg_pw").

-7. Run `01_bronze_jdbc_providers.ipynb`.
+5. Run `01_bronze_jdbc_providers.ipynb`.
 Reads the providers table via JDBC and appends to kardia_bronze.bronze_providers.

-Claims: Streaming Ingestion
+Claims: Incremental Batch Ingestion

 1. Bootstrap: The same 99_bootstrap_raw_dirs_and_files.ipynb notebook copies the uploaded claims_10.avro file into the Auto Loader watch directory at dbfs:/kardia/raw/claims/.